 - uThukela District Municipality.

-Umgeni Water’s infrastructure assets in support of its bulk water services business comprise:
+Umgeni Water’s infrastructure assets in support of its bulk water services business comprises of:

 - Approximately 1 260 kilometres of pipelines and sixty-seven (67) kilometres of tunnels;